beep-industries/message/README.md

-# Communities service
+# Messages service

 The Communities service is designed to facilitate the creation, management, and interaction of user communities within the platform.
 It will handle:

-- Servers
+- Messages
 - Members
 - Roles
 - Channels